-You can contact our Senior Management Team (SMT) on email@example.com.
+You can contact our senior management team on firstname.lastname@example.org.

 Linda has over 25 years’ experience in housing, starting as an accountant in the private sector with a number of small housing association clients.
 She then spent eight years working within a large Welsh association in senior finance positions, including two years as a treasury accountant, before moving to a smaller association as a director.

 Having later gained experience of working as a consultant on stock transfers in England and Wales, Linda moved to the Welsh Assembly Government in a finance role, with responsibility for the administration budget for the organisation.

 After three years, she was promoted into the senior civil service as the director of housing for Wales.
 As policy lead for all housing issues, she oversaw a number of stock transfers as well as having responsibility for regulation of registered social landlords in Wales.

 Linda was appointed the chief executive of Tai Tarian in 2010.
 She can be contacted on email@example.com.

 Claire has over 20 years’ experience in both the private and public sector housing fields.
 She has a BSc in environmental health and a postgraduate diploma in business administration.

 She began her career as an environmental health officer, specialising in private sector housing and was responsible for managing the private sector housing, building control and housing grant teams with the former Lliw Valley Borough Council.